 5. Remember that overnight visitation is a stressor on all children.

 It's hard for any child to go back and forth from one home to another, and all kids will need extra support.
 What matters most, however, is that the child can express her distress about separation from the other parent and receive understanding from the parent she is with.
-That empathy for the child's distress will actually strengthen her relationship with that parent, and the relationship will begin to deepen so that the child feels close to both parents.
+If the parent with the child can express empathy for the child's distress, it will actually strengthen her relationship with that parent, and the relationship will begin to deepen so that the child feels close to both parents.
 It is never helpful to distract the child from her upset about missing the other parent.